 My 'Nothing Box', my place where I just do nothing.

-I very much like both options once they are available again.
+I would very much like to have both options once they are available again.
 At the moment 100% home office.

 11. Most important traits a colleague/business partner must have